Alimi15/IMDB-Webscraper/README.md

 ## Milestone 6

 Installed Prometheus and Grafana.
 Created a Grafana dashboard showing Prometheus metrics on the Docker container and the EC2 instance.

+## Milestone 7

+Created GitHub Action that builds and pushes Docker image to DockerHub.
+Used GitHub Secrets to store credentials.
+Created a cronjob on the EC2 instance which stops then runs the scraper every day at midnight.